 Even if it all reflected the same thing, some of that progress is meaningful, and some is not.

 Meaningful progress does not diminish in value as time goes on: it increases.
-So choose study tools now that will give you long-lasting motivation by measuring what counts: intrinsically valuable, meaningful progress.
+So when you start to learn Chinese, choose study tools now that will give you long-lasting motivation by measuring what counts: intrinsically valuable, meaningful progress.

-Countless ambitious students have decided to study Chinese for an hour (or more) every day.
+Countless ambitious students who start to learn Chinese have decided to study for an hour (or more) every day.